Staking and Un-staking Mechanisms

 Cooldown Period: User must wait until Cooldown Period is over so that Validators are able to unbond the AZERO tokens.

-Tokens returned to Vault: Anyone on the network can execute the delegateWithdrawUnbonded
+Tokens returned to Vault: Anyone on the network can execute the

-call, which forwards all newly unbonded AZERO held by the Validators back to the Vault
+call, which forwards all newly unbonded AZERO held by the Validators back to theVault

-Token redemption: This is where the user can redeem their AZERO, including accrued yield.
-In order for this to happen, the Vault
+, which can return them to users.Token redemption: This is where the user can redeem their AZERO, including accrued yield.
+In order for this to happen, the

-If the newly unbonded AZERO are still held by Validators when a user tries to redeem theirs, the user must call redeemWithWithdraw
+must have custody of the unbonded AZERO.
+There are two scenarios here:If the newly unbonded AZERO are still held by Validators when a user tries to redeem theirs, the user must call

 .
-This first executes a delegateWithdrawUnbonded
+This first executes adelegateWithdrawUnbonded

-call, during which the Vault
+call, during which theVault

-collects the unbonded AZERO from each of the Validator, and then executes the redeem
+collects the unbonded AZERO from each of the Validator, and then executes theredeem

-call, which forwards the user's entitled portion of those AZERO from the Vault
+call, which forwards the user's entitled portion of those AZERO from theVault

-If the Vault already has custody of the AZERO, the user can make a redeem
+to the user's wallet.If the Vault already has custody of the AZERO, the user can make a

-call to the Vault
+call to theVault

 , which sends the user's newly unstaked AZERO to their wallet.
-This scenario would happen when someone else has already executed the delegateWithdrawUnbonded
+This scenario would happen when someone else has already executed thedelegateWithdrawUnbonded

 call for this era.